 A brief history of CBD and hemp

 CBD, or cannabidiol, might feel like it’s a modern phenomenon, but it’s been around for far longer.
-As a naturally occurring substance it’s been a component part of a family of plants that have existed for tens of thousands of years, even if human society has been slow to understand its properties.
+As a naturally occurring substance it’s been a component part of a family of plants that have existed for tens of thousands of years, even if human society has been slow to understand it.
 With over 6 million people having used CBD in the UK in the past year, evidently that understanding is growing.

 This period of explosive growth can actually be traced back through the millennia, with many records suggesting that hemp is one of the earliest plants cultivated by humanity.
 In many different cultures across the world there are clear details relating to the use of cannabis and hemp.
 Let’s piece together where this journey alongside CBD began.